mikf/gallery-dl/README.rst

 =============

 Configuration files for *gallery-dl* use a JSON-based file format.

-For a (more or less) complete example, see gallery-dl.conf_.
+| For a (more or less) complete example with options set to their default values,
+  see gallery-dl.conf_.
+| For a configuration file example with more involved settings and options,
+  see gallery-dl-example.conf_.
-A list of all available configuration options and their descriptions can be found in configuration.rst_.
+| A list of all available configuration options and their
+  descriptions can be found in configuration.rst_.

-*gallery-dl* searches for configuration files in the following paths:
+*gallery-dl* searches for configuration files in the following places:

 +--------------------------------------------+------------------------------------------+
 | Linux                                      | Windows                                  |